MarsBased/handbook/sections/rituals.md

 ## Zerg Rush

-In alternate months between Martian Days, we do our online hackathon called __Zerg Rush__, honouring one of our favourite games ever: Starcraft.
+We call __Zerg Rush__ to our online hackathons, honouring one of our favourite games ever: Starcraft.

-Anyone in the company can suggest a project to work on the next Zerg Rush.
-The Tech Leads will then analyse all the projects to plan accordingly and work on them.

-Typically, Zerg Rushes happen on Fridays, we meet online at 9am to distribute tasks and work on internal projects: documentation, libraries, open source, a new website, etc.

-We do another followup call at the end of the day to summarise what we've been up to and in which state are we leaving the project.

-We tend to organise people in small groups with other team members they usually don't work with so they get more acquainted with one another.

-Once, our frontend developer Javier Artero didn't know it was purely an online thing, so he went to the coworking for a Zerg Rush and found nobody there 🤣
+They started as a tool to force us to work on company improvements when the company had only 4-5 employees.
+Later on, it turned into a motivating tool by allowing us to defocus from the client projects and work with different colleagues in different things.

 As of 2021, the Zerg Rushes change slightly.
+Every year, MarsBased defines a budget in number of days (2021 budget is 4 days), and the team is invited to make proposals on what to do with that budget.
+Proposals can be presented during a Martian Day or anytime during the year.
+They are discussed and voted (if needed) by the rest of the team members.

+Zerg Rush days can be dedicated to training sessions, pair programming, live coding, contributing to open source, developing something for the company or even attending to an event.
+Obviously, it needs to be related to the company's activity.

+The days can be scheduled together or however the team decides.
+For example, one year we could schedule all the days together and do a Zerg Week, and another keep them separate and do smaller Rushes more frequently.

-Every MarsBased employee has got five days to work on development projects, go to conferences or learn new stuff.
-If the project has got any kind of cost (such as flights to/fro the conference, tickets, housing, etc.) it'll have to be discussed internally and we'll decide case by case.
+Proposals requiring a budget in euros ((such as flights to/fro the conference, tickets, housing, etc.) have to be discussed internally and we'll decide case by case.

+Participation is completely optional.
+People not wanting to participate continue working on their client projects.

 ## Martian Retreat